 A Board Mediator is a neutral person who talks with the parties to see if they can come up with a way to resolve the application on their own.

+If a Mediator is available on the day of the hearing, mediation will only be attempted if all of the parties want to try it.
 If the parties mediate and they settle the application, the hearing will be cancelled.
 If the parties mediate and they do not settle the application, they will still go before the Member who will make a decision on the application.